scribd/Lucid/Documentation/Manual/CommandExtensions.md

 ## Run an Extension

 Extensions are automatically built and run by the Lucid command line tool.
-Once your extension is ready, re-running `lucid swift` should execute it.
+Once your extension is ready, re-running `lucid swift` will execute it.